-This graph provides valuable insights into the challenges faced by full-degree students during their international experiences (N = 1,727).
-It is evident that they encounter both common and distinct issues compared to exchange students.
+This graph provides valuable insights into the challenges faced by full-degree students during their international experiences.
+It's evident that they encounter both common and distinct issues compared to exchange students.

 One significant challenge faced by full-degree students is finding affordable accommodation, with 43.54% highlighting this as their primary concern.
 Following closely is the absence of family and friends (36.94%), which can be attributed to the longer duration of their mobility experiences, making connections and support networks even more critical.